-Monica is an open-source web application to organize the interactions with your loved ones.
+Monica is an open-source web application to organize and record your interactions with your loved ones.
 We call it a PRM, or Personal Relationship Management.
 Think of it as a CRM (a popular tool used by sales teams in the corporate world) for your friends or family.
 This is what it currently looks like:

 Monica allows people to keep track of everything that’s important about their friends and family.
-Like the activities done with them.
-When you last called someone.
-What you talked about.
-It will help you remember the name and the age of the kids.
+Like the activities with them.
+When you last called someone and what you talked about.
+It will help you remember the name and the age of their kids.
 It can also remind you to call someone you haven’t talked to in a while.

-This project is for people who have hard time remembering details about other people’s lives – especially the ones they care about.
+This project is for people who have difficulty remembering details about other people’s lives – especially those they care about.
 Yes, you can still use Facebook to achieve this, but you will only be able to see what people do and post, and not add your own notes about them.

-We’ve also received numerous feedback of users who suffer from Asperger's syndrome, alzheimer disease, or simply introverts who use this application on a daily basis.
+We’ve also received lots of positive feedback from users who suffer from Asperger syndrome, Alzheimer’s disease, or simply introverts who use this application on a daily basis.

-After a few months, I decided to open source the project so it would help other people as well.
+After a few months, I decided to open source Monica so it could help other people as well.

-If you want to host it yourself, you need
+If you want to host Monica yourself, you will need a server with: